-The Company defines a financial instrument in default and with a credit loss when it meets one or more of the following criteria:
+The Company designates a financial instrument as non-performing and the credit loss as incurred, when it meets one or more of the following criteria:

-Quantitative criteria:
+Quantitative criteria

-- The borrower is past due more than 90 days; - Substantial adverse changes and events in the business, financial conditions and business environment of the borrower have occurred or are expected to occur, as measured by a serious decline in the principal financial and operating indicators of the debtor; - The borrower reports a series of losses and negative net assets; - Substantial or forthcoming material adverse changes in the value of the key loan collateral, incl. loss of collateral.
+- The debtor's contract payments are over 90 days past due - Significant adverse changes have occurred or are expected in the debtor's business, financial conditions and economic environment, manifest in a serious decrease in the debtor's main financial and operational indicators; - The debtor states a number of losses and negative net assets; - Significant adverse changes have occurred or are expected in value of the loan's key collateral, incl. loss of collateral.